 To set the record straight, there is no evidence to support the Alkaline Diet.
 According to research, the foods you eat have very little effect on the pH of your blood.

-Nevertheless, the Alkaline Diet categorizes foods into one of three groups:
+Nevertheless, the Alkaline Diet categorizes foods into three groups:

-For instance, many believe that the body steals alkaline calcium from your bones to buffer the acidifying effects of the foods you eat.
+For instance, many believe that your body steals alkaline calcium from your bones to buffer the acidifying effects of the foods you eat.

-Some also believe that cancer only grows in acidic environments and that it can be prevented or even cured if you eat an alkaline diet.
+Some also believe that cancer grows only in acidic environments and that you can prevent or even cure it if you eat an alkaline diet.

 Therefore, followers of this diet attempt to improve their health and reduce their risk of disease by limiting acidifying foods and favoring alkalizing ones instead.